SenseiMiaow/SiriProxy-Image/README.md

 -----
 SiriProxy-Image is a [Siri Proxy](https://github.com/plamoni/SiriProxy) plugin.

-SiriProxy-Image was created by DJXFMA.
+SiriProxy-Image was created by SenseiMiaow.
 You are free to use, modify, and redistribute this gem as long as you give proper credit to the original author.